jojomale/lonesam/notes.md

 Life would be much easier if we only allow window sizes that divide 24h without remainder.
 ....

-- Add note that window sizes are restricted to values that make integer quotients with days.
+- DOC: Add note that window sizes are restricted to values that make integer quotients with days.
+- Interpolator: add kernelsize/shift as attributes?

 # Misc